 The result is astonishing!
 An instrument has evolved which encompasses every essential aspect of a fine violin.
 All measurements, thicknesses and general weight are perfect.
 He has used the finest wood and the varnish of such superb quality, which has been applied with artistic skill.

 The tone is rich, vibrant and with a fine depth.

 We have commissioned SIMON PETERS and his workshop in Brussels to create for us specially, violins of outstanding craftsmanship and tone.

-We are pleased to offer two examples, one a personal model whilst the other is inspired by the work of the famous 18th Century Italian maker, Testore.
+We are pleased to offer three examples, two of a personal/Srad model whilst the other is inspired by the work of the famous 18th Century Italian maker, Testore.

 Stefano Conia violins

 Ref: 250 Category: £5,001 - £10,000 Origin: Italian Year: 1998 Back length: 355mm Status: Sold or on approval